chengdongqiang/OrViT/README.md

 ### **Examples**
-**Example 1: Obtaining a global tree based on sequences only from the RefSeq database**
+**Example 1: obtaining a global tree based on sequences only from the RefSeq database**

 Start a terminal multiplexer 'screen':
 ```